opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 80     Suit 187 was commenced in February 2014 by Wellness against, _inter alia_, OSIM and Taha for oppression, breach of contract, and conspiracy to injure; and by Manoj against OSIM, Taha and one Ron Sim for conspiracy to injure: see _The Wellness Group Pte Ltd and another v OSIM International Ltd and others and another suit_ (“_OSIM International_”).
 OSIM and Taha also counterclaimed against the plaintiffs for defamation.
 In Suit 545 of 2014 (“Suit 545”) commenced in May 2014, Wellness and Manoj brought a defamation claim against OSIM and its directors.
 Both suits were heard together and the claims and counterclaim were dismissed by the High Court.
 Wellness’ and Manoj’s appeal against the decision in Suit 187 was dismissed.

-81     Mr Yeo claimed that the following matters contained in Manoj’s counterclaim had been raised by him and Wellness in Suit 187: (a) TWG Tea was founded by Manoj only; (b) Manoj had allowed Taha to use the title “President and Co-Founder” from around 2009; and (c) Taha had publicly profiled himself as the sole founder of TWG Tea.[\[note: 77\]](#Ftn_77) Mr Yeo submitted that, in relation to these issues, the court in Suit 187 had “found, as a matter of fact” that Wellness had “failed to prove all of its allegations”.[\[note: 78\]](#Ftn_78)
+81     Mr Yeo claimed that the following matters contained in Manoj’s counterclaim had been raised by him and Wellness in Suit 187: (a) TWG Tea was founded by Manoj only; (b) Manoj had allowed Taha to use the title “President and Co-Founder” from around 2009; and (c) Taha had publicly profiled himself as the sole founder of TWG Tea.[^77] Mr Yeo submitted that, in relation to these issues, the court in Suit 187 had “found, as a matter of fact” that Wellness had “failed to prove all of its allegations”.[^78]

 82     Mr Yeo relied on _Schellenberg v British Broadcasting Corporation_ \[2000\] EMLR 296 (“_Schellenberg_”).
 The defendant broadcasting corporation (“BBC”) had applied to strike out Mr Schellenberg’s libel proceedings on the grounds that it was an abuse of process or it was frivolous and vexatious and had no real prospect of success.
 Mr Schellenberg had previously brought a libel action against the publishers of _The Guardian_ concerning his stewardship of an island (“the Guardian action”) but had settled that action.
 In _Schellenberg_, he brought libel proceedings against the BBC on a specific defamatory allegation made by a BBC journalist that Mr Schellenberg’s use of his powers to evict a family from the island portrayed him as being tyrannical.
-The claim in _Schellenberg_ was struck off, although there had been no determination of the Guardian action, and despite that these were two different publications and the BBC publication took place after the Guardian action.[\[note: 79\]](#Ftn_79)
+The claim in _Schellenberg_ was struck off, although there had been no determination of the Guardian action, and despite that these were two different publications and the BBC publication took place after the Guardian action.[^79]

 83     To determine whether there has been an abuse of process, the court looks at all of the circumstances, including whether the later proceedings are in substance nothing more than a collateral attack upon the previous decision, whether there is fresh evidence that might warrant re-litigation, whether there are _bona fide_ reasons why an issue that ought to have been raised in the earlier action was not, and whether there are some other special circumstances that might justify allowing the case to proceed.
 The absence or existence of these factors is not decisive and the court remains guided by the balance to be found in the tension between the demands of ensuring that a litigant who has a genuine claim is allowed to press his case in court, and recognising that there is a point beyond which repeated litigation would be unduly oppressive.
 (See _Goh Nellie v Goh Lian Teck and others_ (“_Goh Nellie_”) at \[53\] and _Lim Geok Lin Andy v Yap Jin Meng Bryan and another appeal_ (“_Andy Lim_”) at \[38\] and \[42\]).

 84     I did not find Manoj’s counterclaim on malicious falsehood to be an abuse of process, and it would be unjust to preclude Manoj from bringing his counterclaim.
 Manoj’s claim in Suit 187 was for conspiracy to injure, essentially that OSIM, Taha and Ron Sim had sought to remove him as CEO of TWG Tea.
 Manoj’s counterclaim in the present suit is for malicious falsehood as to whether his role as founder has been misrepresented.
 In any event, Maranda was not even a party to Suit 187.
 For completeness, I should also state that Manoj’s claim in Suit 545 for defamation was against parties completely different from the present suit, and on a different matter.

-85     Moreover, the Statements were published well after Suit 187 was commenced in February 2014.[\[note: 80\]](#Ftn_80) They could not have constituted part of the earlier Suit 187, and any attempt to bring the claim on publications which did not then exist would have been premature.
+85     Moreover, the Statements were published well after Suit 187 was commenced in February 2014.[^80] They could not have constituted part of the earlier Suit 187, and any attempt to bring the claim on publications which did not then exist would have been premature.
 Mr Yeo’s reliance on _Schellenberg_ is thus misplaced.
 Although the BBC publications took place after the Guardian action, the allegations in the BBC action could be said to be a subset of the Guardian publications.
 As the court there observed (at 319) that “\[t\]hose meanings are, as will be apparent from a comparison, very close to the one complained of in this action”.
 This was plainly not the case in the present suit.
 Hence I fail to see how the counterclaim defendants were being vexed twice over in respect of the same issues.

 86     Finally, Mr Yeo has mis-cited the findings in _OSIM International_, where the court dismissed Wellness’ allegations at \[178\].
 The claims brought in that suit were different and the court’s dismissal of the claims there would not preclude Manoj from bringing his present counterclaim.
 Pertinently, the court in _OSIM International_ had not made findings on the allegations stated in Manoj’s claims in Suit 187 in the way that Mr Yeo had alleged (at \[81\] above).
 There was nothing in the court’s findings in _OSIM International_ concerning the allegations raised by Manoj that purportedly touched on the current proceedings.
 Manoj’s counterclaim on malicious falsehood cannot be said to be a collateral attack against a previous decision, when no previous decision on this issue had been made.